afterglowtech/angular-couchPotato/README.md

 ### Usage

+* See the [sample app](https://github.com/afterglowtech/angular-couchPotato/tree/master/sample) for a basic demonstration.
+The key files to understand are js/app.js, js/couchPotatoService.js and the various components under the js/lazy directory.

 * Download the angular-couchPotato.js file from the src directory in this repository or depend on the the repository using [bower](https://github.com/bower/bower).

 * Reference the script file in your application (with or without using AMD).